Coerell History, Family Crest & Coats of Arms

 Coerell is a name that first reached England following the Norman Conquest of 1066.
 The Coerell family lived in Gloucestershire.
 The family was originally from Cocquerel, near Evreux, Normandy, and it is from that location that their name derives.

 Early Origins of the Coerell family

 The surname Coerell was first found in Gloucestershire where Illyas de Kokerel held fiefs in 1165 from Bohun and Neumarché.
 The Hundredorum Rolls of 1273 list the following: Geoffrey Cokerell in Norfolk; John Cokerel in Yorkshire; and Reginald Kokerel in Cambridgeshire.
 "In 1324 Sir William Cockerell was returned from Essex to attend a great council at Westminster."
 The Yorkshire Poll Tax Rolls of 1379 list the following: Matilda Cokrell; Elias Cokrell and Alicia Cokerell.

-Important Dates for the Coerell family
+Early History of the Coerell family

 This web page shows only a small excerpt of our Coerell research.
 Another 96 words (7 lines of text) covering the years 1305 and 1861 are included under the topic Early Coerell History in all our PDF Extended History products and printed products wherever possible.

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Coerell are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Coerell include Cockerell, Cockerill, Cockrill, Cockrell and others.

 Early Notables of the Coerell family (pre 1700)